 It can bring down high blood pressure which is associated with stoke and heart attack.
 Those who exercise regularly have slower resting heart rate.
 Their heart also beats more slowly while exercising.
 A slower heart beat and lower blood pressure translate into good news for those who wish to stay healthy.

 In type 2 diabetes exercise helps to control blood sugar levels with little or no medication.
 This occurs because exercise improves glucose transport and insulin sensitivity.

 - Increased muscle strength and flexibility

-Strength building exercises increase muscle to fat ration.
+Strength-building exercises increase muscle to fat ratio.
 When combined with stretching the result can be a body stronger has greater muscle tone and bends and flexes more easily.
-Light weight-bearing exercises are especially good for women as it can preserve bone mass and reduce risk to osteoporosis.
-Exercise is mood elevating and makes you mentally happier by increasing the endorphin secretion.
+Light weight-bearing exercises are especially good for women as they can preserve bone mass and reduce the risk of osteoporosis.
+Exercise is mood-elevating and makes you mentally happier by increasing the endorphin secretion.
 Exercise raises body temperature which results in chemical changes in the brain that help to ease anxiety.

 - Weight loss

 Excess weight results in insulin insensitivity.
 Losing weight and keeping it in normal range helps for better utilization of insulin that it produces and may lower the risk of diabetes complications.

 - Improved body image

 How you look is directly related to how you feel.
 It makes you more physically fit with toned muscles and better circulation.
 It can help to control body weight and help in remaining active in your life and in the case of your diabetes.